Signed in as:

 We are honey bee hosts.

-Put the hive in.
+Put the hive in the garden.

 Then get it populated.